breezy/old_ios-sdk/README.md

 Don't reinvent the printing wheel.
 Use the Breezy iOS SDK to **let your users print documents in minutes**!

+For a working example see the [Breezy SDK Example App](https://github.com/breezy/Breezy-iOS-SDK-Example)

 Setup
 ----------------